M*A*T*H Colloquium

 Every semester since Fall, 1974!

-Zoom Link for Fall 2024 M*A*TH Colloquium Talks (Zoom will open at approximately 3:45 PM on Wednesdays.)
+Zoom Link for Spring 2025 M*A*TH Colloquium Talks (Zoom will open at approximately 3:45 PM on Wednesdays.)

 The M*A*T*H Colloquium is our weekly public lecture series.
 Talks are on Wednesdays at 4:00 p.m. in Darwin 103 and on Zoom; see link above.
 Maps to and of campus are available.
 A parking permit is required to park on campus, and is available for $6.00 at machines in the parking lots.
 Talks are otherwise free.